 Likewise, it’s essential to learn about and heal from intrusive pain.
-(I wrote last week about healthy pain; please read that post first.)
+(I wrote here about healthy pain; please read that post first.)
 We can define an intrusive thought as an unwanted, persistent thought that causes pain.
 Likewise, we can define intrusive pain as persistent emotional pain that isn’t serving us and doesn’t lead to more clarity, healing, and growth.
 Here it’s essential to discern between healthy pain and unhealthy pain.
 The primary distinguishing characteristic is that healthy pain moves through us like a river and leaves us feeling a sense of clarity and spaciousness, whereas intrusive or unhealthy pain has an indulgent quality to it and often leaves us feeling worse than before.
 Where healthy grieving often brings an insight, unhealthy grieving carries an aspect of “poor me” and is often accompanied by despair and the tell-tale “never-always” words that are offshoots of the ego, fear-based self (“I’ll never feel better.”
 “I’ll always be miserable.”).
 With healthy pain we are cushioned in self-compassion.
 The expression of unhealthy pain is surrounded by the barbed-wire fence of our self-judgement and shame.

 I’ll give a composite example from my practice to show you how this works in reality:

 I have several clients who are trying to conceive.
 Because we live in a culture that transmits the message that if you don’t conceive in the first six months there’s something wrong (a symptom of the instant gratification, me-culture that expects results right this second on my timetable), it’s nearly impossible not to fall down the rabbit hole of anxiety when conception hasn’t occurred within this time frame.
 The anxious mind then goes to “What if I never conceive?
 What if I’m not meant to be a mother?
 Conception is for everyone else but not for me”, and all of the other fear-based, self-critical, bully-thoughts that are familiar to the anxious-sensitive soul.
-While it’s helpful to douse these fear-flames with a cool splash of truth-water with facts like: After 18 months, 90% of women will conceive and We live in a fear-based culture that also preys on women’s fertility fears by turning it into big business and There’s timing at work that’s not my own, beyond that it’s never fruitful to indulge these thoughts.
+While it’s helpful to douse these fear-flames with a cool splash of truth-water with facts like: After 18 months, 90% of women will conceive and We live in a fear-based culture that also preys on women’s fertility fears by turning it into big business and There’s timing at work that’s not my own, beyond that it’s not fruitful to indulge these thoughts.
 And while it’s essential to bring compassion to the pain, especially when another cycle passes without conception, it’s important not to indulge the pain.